Fields overview

 Collection values

-1. By reference means, that the value, stored inside database is returned.
-So changing collection values will actually change database value without setting a new value
+- Returning by reference means the value stored inside the database is returned.
+Consequently, changing the collection’s values will actually change the database value without setting a new value.

-2. By value means, that the new collection is created when value is accessed, and it can be modified without changing database value
+- Returning by value means a new collection is created when the value is accessed, and it can be modified without changing the database value.

-The current strategy is to return a collection by reference if it's possible, and to return the collection by value only if returning value by reference is not possible (to avoid GC and performance hit)
+The current strategy is to return a collection by reference whenever possible, and to return the collection by value only when returning it by reference is not feasible (to avoid garbage collection and performance impact)